intel/unet/2D/openvino/README.md

 This strips any remaining training nodes and turns variables into constants.

-The CONDA_PREFIX should be something like /home/bduser/anaconda3/envs/tf112_mkl_p36.
-It refers to where your Conda packages are installed for this environment.
-It'd be nice if there were an easier way to find freeze_graph.py
+If you have installed TensorFlow into the conda environment, then the TensorFlow `freeze_graph` program should be installed in the path.

 ```
 mkdir frozen_model
-python ${CONDA_PREFIX}/lib/python3.6/site-packages/tensorflow/python/tools/freeze_graph.py --input_saved_model_dir saved_2dunet_model_protobuf --output_node_names PredictionMask/Sigmoid --output_graph frozen_model/saved_model_frozen.pb
+freeze_graph --input_saved_model_dir saved_2dunet_model_protobuf --output_node_names PredictionMask/Sigmoid --output_graph frozen_model/saved_model_frozen.pb
 ```

 3. Use the Intel&reg; OpenVINO&trade; model optimizer to convert the frozen TensorFlow* model to Intel&reg; OpenVINO&trade; IR format.